Problem Formulation#

 Here’s a vague problem statement: I get so many emails, and i have a blocklist of usernames that i don’t want to see. so, please filter all the emails that come in everyday, so i don’t see the emails from the blocked usernames

-And here is a draft problem formulation:
+And here is a draft decomposition of the overall problem statement that can be part of a problem formulation:

 More on why problem formulation matters#